rust-rosetta/rust-rosetta/README.md

 [List of Tasks Remaining](http://rosettacode.org/wiki/Reports:Tasks_not_implemented_in_Rust)

 > Important: Not all `rust-rosetta` tasks exist in their current form on Rosetta Code.
 Please cross-check with this repository before you start.
+Alternatively, check out [rust-rosetta coverage](https://euclio.github.io/rosetta-coverage) to see an automatically generated report of which tasks have been implemented where.

 ### Coverage ###